forter/riemann-storm-monitor/README.md

 #riemann-storm-monitor
 ==========

-The riemann-storm-monitor is a library that acts as a riemann agent.
-The library supplies various tools meant for monitoring of storm topologies.
+`riemann-storm-monitor` is a library that acts as a riemann agent.
+This library supplies various useful tools for monitoring of storm topologies.

 ## Usage ##